 Mexican culture tended to dominate both within and outside the walls of Iglesia de Nuestra Señora de Guadalupe.
 Spurred in part by the Mexican Revolution of 1910, Barrio Guadalupe gained a significant number of Mexican refugees fleeing violence and by 1920 at least one third of the city's Mexican population lived in the neighborhood.
-Mexican migration to San Francisco continued throughout the 1920s, and with the arrival of more women, native born Mexican American families did as well.
+Mexican migration to San Francisco continued throughout the 1920s, and with the arrival of more women, the number of Mexican American families and native-born Latinos increased as well.
 Beginning in 1924, an annual celebration of Dia de Nuestra Señora de Guadalupe (Day of Our Lady of Guadalupe) was held on December 12, the feast day of Mexico's patron saint.
 Prior to the feast day, parishioners typically observed a triduum during which they prayed the rosary for three consecutive nights.
 Then on December 12, participants took part in serenading Nuestra Senora with Las Mañanitas, the Mexican birthday song.
-They began the celebration outside the church on a nearby hill from where mariachis led them in procession to the church, which was customarily decorated with flowers and draperies, for a formal church service.
-The tradition of serenading Our Lady of Guadalupe attracted people of Mexican descent from all over the city and the ritual has continued to the present day, although formal church services are no longer held.
+They began the celebration outside the church on a nearby hill from where mariachis led them in procession to the church, which was customarily decorated with flowers and